Effectively Handling Defective Product Cases

 Defective products cause serious injuries.
-When you tell us about an accident — such as a car accident, a motorcycle accident or a slip and fall accident — we will look beyond the obvious, because our personal injury lawyers want you to have all the benefits available to you.
-An exploding battery, construction equipment, a defective stroller, an exploding generator, or defective auto parts can be the cause of an accident or make a bad accident worse.
+When you tell us about an accident — such as a car accident, a motorcycle accident or a slip-and-fall accident — we will look beyond the obvious, because our personal injury lawyers want you to have all the benefits available to you.
+An exploding battery, construction equipment, a defective stroller, an exploding generator or defective auto parts can cause an accident or make a bad accident worse.

 A workplace accident may involve product liability.
 If you were injured in an accident at work, your claim will be eligible for workers’ compensation.
 But there may be other options for recovery.
 In addition to a workers’ comp claim, you might be able to obtain compensation from a defective product manufacturer.
 Examples: an office chair that fell apart at the base, an electrical transmission wire that caused electrical shock, or chemicals that caused an explosion or chemical burns.